|

 years to his youngest son, a new tradition of tea was born, led

-of the Sen houeshold while that headed by Sosa was called Omotesenke,
+the Sen household, while that headed by Sosa was called Omotesenke,

 the front of the Sen household.
 Later one of the older sons, Soshu